thejhoffman/FuelEternal/README.md

 - Eitr refinery
 - Support for custom items added by other mods

-*(Note: all options are enabled by default except for the smelter and blast furnace)*
+*(Note: all options are enabled by default except for the smelter, blast furnace, and eitr refinery)*

 # Custom Item Support

 To enable Fuel Eternal to manage fuel for custom items added by other mods, edit the value named "CustomItems" with a comma-separated list of the instance names (do not use spaces).
 For example: ***rk_campfire,rk_hearth,rk_brazier*** will enable eternal fuel for the smokeless fires added by [Bone Appetit](https://www.nexusmods.com/valheim/mods/1250)

 # Changelog
+## Version 1.2.1
+- Removed [BepInProcess("valheim.exe")] to be compatible with dedicated servers
 ## Version 1.2.0
 - Added support for Eitr refinery added in Mistlands update
 - Fixed Double ZNetview warning message